progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Switching Active Branches ### -->

-Git znajduje gałąź do której idą dane z dcommit, poprzez sprawdzenie ostatniej zmiany w każdej z gałęzi Subversion w Twojej historii - powinieneś mieć tylko jedną i powinna ona być tą ostatnią, zawierącą `git-svn-id` w historii obecnej gałęzi.
+Git znajduje gałąź do której idą dane z dcommit, poprzez sprawdzenie ostatniej zmiany w każdej z gałęzi Subversion w Twojej historii - powinieneś mieć tylko jedną i powinna ona być tą ostatnią, zawierającą `git-svn-id` w historii obecnej gałęzi.

 <!-- Git figures out what branch your dcommits go to by looking for the tip of any of your Subversion branches in your history — you should have only one, and it should be the last one with a `git-svn-id` in your current branch history. -->

 Jeżeli chcesz pracować na więcej niż jednej gałęzi jednocześnie, możesz ustawić lokalne gałęzie dla `dcommit` na konkretne gałęzie Subversion poprzez utworzenie ich z pierwszego commita Subversion dla tej gałęzi.
-Jeżeli chcesz stworzyć gałąż `opera` na której będziesz mógł oddzielnie pracować, uruchom:
+Jeżeli chcesz stworzyć gałąź `opera` na której będziesz mógł oddzielnie pracować, uruchom:

 <!-- If you want to work on more than one branch simultaneously, you can set up local branches to `dcommit` to specific Subversion branches by starting them at the imported Subversion commit for that branch.
 If you want an `opera` branch that you can work on separately, you can run -->